 Everyone will have concerns about their fitness.
 Best thing to do is talk to us.
 Don’t turn up in the Arctic hoping for the best!!

 Preferably yes, but if you’re fit and a fast learner we can get you up to speed quickly.
-We’ll have a training session on the afternoon of day 2.
+We’ll have a training session on your first day on the snow.

 Daytime temperatures will vary from -4 to -15 and nighttime will vary from -12 to -25.
 As we’re traveling through the Arctic Tundra we are very exposed to the weather, especially wind.
 If winds pick up then temperatures we feel will drop and it may make progress very slow and result in very long days on the skis.

 We include almost everything, all you need to do is get yourself on an airplane and we’ll do the rest!
 We pick you up at the airport, provide all accommodation and all meals.
 We include all specialist equipment hire: down jacket, mitts, arctic sleeping bags, mats, ski kit, snowshoes, pulks, stoves and plenty more.
 Our guides are highly qualified, motivated, engaging and very experienced.
 We work on a low guide:client ratio.
 So yes, you will find cheaper but at the end of the day you get what you pay for!

 They are similar but with the following differences: